Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

-Escitalopram is today the most widely prescribed antidepressant and is considered by psychiatrists as a first-line medication for depression and anxiety disorders.
-It is the pharmacologically "refined" successor to citalopram — equivalent effect at half the dose, lower QT risk, broader licensing.
-One important feature: escitalopram is metabolised by the liver enzyme CYP2C19, which is also inhibited by omeprazole.
-Anyone taking both will have higher escitalopram blood levels — with increased QT risk.
+Escitalopram is today the most prescribed antidepressant in Germany and is regarded among psychiatrists as the first-choice agent for depression and anxiety disorders.
+It is the pharmacologically "purified" successor to citalopram – the same effect at half the dose, less QT risk, broader approval.
+One important feature: escitalopram is broken down via the liver enzyme CYP2C19, which is also inhibited by omeprazole.
+Anyone taking both has higher escitalopram levels in the blood – with an increased QT risk.

 PropertyDetails